nivgartzi/Starfleet-Command-OOP-Project/README.md

-Building a a software system for managing a futuristic spaceship fleet.
+Building a a software system for managing a futuristic spaceship fleet, expressesing OOP principles.